dkz2r/python-novice-gapminder/episodes/06-built-in.md

 ## Every function returns something.

 - Every function call produces some result.
+- In Python, the print() function outputs text to the console but does not return a value.
+Instead, it always returns None.
 - If the function doesn't have a useful result to return, it usually returns the special value `None`. `None` is a Python object that stands in anytime there is no value.